Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::

 A *range expression* is a binary expression which uses a range operator `..`.
-It is an [overloadable][Overloadable operators] operator with the following expansion:
+It is an [overloadable][Operator overloading] operator with the following expansion:

 - `A..B` is exactly the same as `A.rangeTo(B)`